thephpleague/url/4.0/components/path.md

 <p class="message-notice">If the modifications does not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>

-<p class="message-warning">When a modification fails a <code>InvalidArgumentException</code> is thrown.</p>
+<p class="message-warning">When a modification fails a <code>InvalidArgumentException</code> exception is thrown.</p>

 Out of the box, the `Path` object operates a number of normalization to the submitted path.
-All these normalization are non destructive, for instance, the path is correctly URL encoded against the RFC rules.
+All these normalization are non destructive, for instance, the path is correctly URL encoded against the RFC3986 rules.

 ### Removing dot segments

-To remove dot segment as per as per [RFC3986](https://tools.ietf.org/html/rfc3986#section-6) you need to explicitly call the `Path::withoutDotSegments` method as the result can be destructive.
+To remove dot segment as per [RFC3986](https://tools.ietf.org/html/rfc3986#section-6) you need to explicitly call the `Path::withoutDotSegments` method as the result can be destructive.
 The method takes no arguments and returns a new `Path` object which represents the current object normalized.

 ~~~php
 use League\Url\Path;